-Tip for Using the Self-timer (p.76)
+Tip for Using the Self-timer (p.78)

 Normally the camera shakes a little when you press the shutter button.
-Setting the self-timer to release for 2 seconds and allows the camera to stop shaking, thus preventing a blurred image.
+Setting the self-timer to i delays the shutter release for 2 seconds and allows the camera to stop shaking, thus preventing a blurred image.
 Even better results can be obtained by placing the camera on a stable surface or by using a tripod to shoot.

-How to Adjust the Exposure (p.91)
+How to Adjust the Exposure (p.95)